When you hire a car / van / motorhome

 waiver excludes the windscreen, the tyres, the roof

-if you damage any of these parts during your rental
+that if you damage any of these parts during your

-then you would still be responsible to pay for their
+rental then you would still be responsible to pay

-repair.
-These costs would be separate to any excess
+for their repair.
+These costs would be separate

-charges due for damage to other parts of the car.
+to any excess charges due for damage to other parts

 If,

-buy some excess insurance to top-up the loss damage
+choose to buy some excess insurance to top-up the

-waiver cover.
-If you then damaged the car, you would
+loss damage waiver cover.
+If you then damaged the

 You

-out there which often has the added benefit of covering
+cover out there which often has the added benefit

-those excluded parts as well and at no extra cost.
+of covering those excluded parts as well and at

 You